Wildboar-Software/directory/apps/x500-cli/src/README.md

 # The Wildboar X.500 Command-Line Interface

+## Installation

+Currently, this command can only be installed via [NPM](https://www.npmjs.com/), which you can get by installing [NodeJS](https://nodejs.org/en/).

+Run `npm install -g @wildboar/x500-cli`.
+If you get a permissions issue, you may need to prefix your command with `sudo` on Unix-like systems or run this command in a terminal that is "ran as administrator" on Windows.

+If you get an error saying that the command `x500` does not exist after you have done this, you may need to close out of the terminal and open a new one.

+## Notes

 It was far from obvious, but this was what it took to produce a cross-platform
 CLI: